Asma Ismail

+Asma is also the first female in Malaysia to hold several positions: Director-General of Higher Education; President of Academy of Sciences Malaysia (2016-2019); Chairperson of the Malaysian Qualifications Agency (MQA) (2019-2021); National Science Advisor to the Prime Minister.
+Additionally, she has been elected to the Academy of Sciences Malaysia (2003), the Academy of Sciences for the Developing World (2010), the Islamic World Academy of Sciences (2016), and the Iranian Academy of Medical Sciences (2017).

+She has been appointed as the vice-chancellor and CEO of IMU University, as of 1 August 2024.

 Education

-Asma earned her BSc in Biology from the University of Nevada, Reno.
-She then received her MSc in Microbiology from Indiana University, Bloomington and a Ph.D specialising in cellular and molecular biology from the University of Nevada, Reno.
+Ismail earned her degree in Biology from the University of Nevada, Reno.
+She then received her MA in Microbiology from Indiana University, Bloomington and a PhD in cellular and molecular biology from the University of Nevada, Reno in 1986.

 Career

 University of Science Malaysia

-Asma started her career as a lecturer at the Department of Medical Microbiology and Parasitology, School of Medical Sciences, University of Science Malaysia in 1986.
+Ismail started her career as a lecturer at the Department of Medical Microbiology and Parasitology, School of Medical Sciences, University of Science Malaysia in 1986.
 In 1989, she was appointed visiting scientist at Tokyo University and Visitor Fellow at Medical College, St Bartholomew Hospital in London in 1992.
 In 1993, she was promoted to associate professor and served as Deputy Dean of Administration in 1994.
 She was promoted to full professor in 2000 and was appointed Deputy Dean of Research.

 During her tenure at USM, she has held numerous positions including Director of Center for Innovation and Technology Development, USM (2001); Founder Director, Molecular Medicine Research Institute (INFORM) (2003) and is the first woman in USM to hold the position of Deputy Vice-Chancellor (Research and Innovation).